weak-head/m4b-maker/README.md

 **Single Audiobook Conversion (`m4bify`)**

 Combines audio files into a single M4B audiobook with chapter markers, ensuring correct playback order by processing files alphabetically.
-Chapters are automatically created based on metadata, filenames, or top-level subdirectories when the `--chapters-from-dirs` flag is used.
-You can customize the audio quality with the `--bitrate` flag, and if an image file or embedded art is available, it will be added as the book cover.
+Chapters are automatically created based on metadata, filenames, or top-level subdirectories.
+You can customize the audio quality, and if an image file or embedded art is available, it will be added as the book cover.
 Additionally, directory names that follow supported patterns are parsed to extract metadata such as the author, title, and year.

 **Batch Audiobook Conversion (`m4bulk`)**

 Scan a root directory for audiobook folders and convert them to M4B files in parallel.
-You can pass custom options like bitrate and chapter settings to `m4bify` for each task. `m4bulk` uses multiple worker threads to process audiobooks simultaneously, making batch conversions much faster.
+Pass custom options, such as bitrate and chapter settings, to apply them to all audiobooks. `m4bulk` leverages multiple worker threads for simultaneous processing, speeding up batch conversions.

 ## Getting Started